BestBola/Emmanuel-/README.md

 # Emmanuel Boladale-
 My cybersecurity portfolio - a collection of practical projects, tools, and write-ups demonstrating my skills in network security, threat analysis, and vulnerability management.
 Building my path in cybersecurity - one lab, one challenge, and one lesson at a time.
-# 🛡️ Cybersecurity Intern Portfolio
+# 🛡️ Cybersecurity Analyst Portfolio

 Welcome to my **Cybersecurity Portfolio**, where I document my growth, projects, and learning experiences as I advance in the field of cybersecurity.